claws/txPachube/README.rst

 =========

 txPachube is a Python wrapper for the v2 Pachube `API <http://api.pachube.com/v2/>`_, based on the Twisted networking framework.
-Use it to integrate non blocking access to the Pachube API into your Python Twisted application.
+Use txPachube to integrate non blocking access to the Pachube API into your Python Twisted application.

 It implements the full Pachube API (Feeds, Datastreams, Datapoints, Triggers, Users, Keys) and many of the data structures (Unit, Location, Datapoint, Datastream, Environment, EnvironmentList, Trigger,